nboldhq/docs/src/hosting/references/azure-resources-reference.md

 # Azure Resources
-This is a list of all the resources, both mandatory and optional, used to deploy a full-featured SalesTim environment on Azure.
+This is a list of all the resources, both mandatory and optional, used to deploy a full-featured nBold environment on Azure.

 ::: warning N.B
 This documentation is automatically generated from our sample [Terraform](https://www.terraform.io/) configuration file, and is intended to be used as a reference.